0004ashu/fasta-sequence-extractor/README.md

   1. Single or Separate Files: Choose whether you want to save all sequences in a single file or each in a separate file.
   2. Custom Sequence Length: You can specify how many characters per line to split the sequence for better readability.

+## License

+This project is protected by copyright.
+All rights are reserved by the author.

 For any questions or feedback, feel free to reach out to the repository owner at "ashutosh.kr.email@gmail.com".